 Not everyone can afford professional launch monitors that cost five figures or more.
 Fortunately, as launch monitor technology has advanced, many very affordable solutions have appeared on the market, so there are options that can accommodate a range of budgets.

-There are several things that make a great launch monitor: the amount of data points, accuracy, technology and software features are among them.
+There are several things that make a great launch monitor including the number of data points, accuracy, technology and software features.

 The majority of launch monitors can be used to their full potential both at home and on the range.
 With some decent software, a projector and an impact screen, you can even build a full-on golf simulator that may be enjoyed at any time of the year.